shireenrao/srinispointofview/content/2019/05/how-to-setup-kubernetes-cluster-on-ec2-to-run-the-dask-nyc-taxi-demo.md

     $ sudo mv ./kubectl /usr/local/bin/kubectl

 4\.
-Install Kops.
+Install <a href="https://github.com/kubernetes/kops/">Kops</a>.
 Kops is a tool used to create, destroy, upgrade and maintain production-grade, highly available, Kubernetes clusters from the command line.
-Installing on wsl was pretty straight forward.
+Installing on WSL was pretty straight forward.

     ::::bash